grp-bork/proMGEflow/README.md

 ### Databases

-`proMGEflow` requires the following databases:
+`proMGEflow` requires the following databases.
+These can be installed with

+`nextflow run grp-bork/promgeflow --install_dbs --db_dir /path/to/db/location -resume`.

+For manual installation instructions s. below.

 1. eggnog-mapper database (48GB)
 	```